Predicted number counts and clustering of Hi galaxies from future radio surveys: Acknowledgments

 \section{Acknowledgments}

-We are grateful to J.~Healy, J.~Mayor, and A.~Nicola for useful discussions.
+We are grateful to J.~Healy and A.~Nicola for useful discussions, {\edit and to J.~Mayor for providing number count and bias results based on the GAEA simulation}.
 This result is part of a project that has received funding from the European Research Council (ERC) under the European Union's Horizon 2020 research and innovation programme (Grant agreement No. 948764).